 - Let cool.

-- Prepare the vanilla filling.
-Place butter into a large bowl and mix until creamy.
+- Place butter into a large bowl and mix until creamy.
 Gradually add spoons of pastry cream and mix to incorporate.
 Add another spoon only when the other spon is fully incorporated.
 Repeat until all the pastry cream is fully incorporated.

 - Before serving, dust with powdered sugar.
 Serve as is or with a berry coulis or chocolate sauce.
 Enjoy!